Customize Enterprise Worker Configuration

 travis-worker v=v4.6.1 rev=73392421d0ca807b83d4d459ad3dd484820fd181 d=2018-10-30T16:13:39+0000 go=go1.11.1

-Upgrade travis-worker #
+Upgrade the travis-worker #

 If you need to install a newer version of travis-worker, please follow the instructions in our Updating your Travis CI Worker docs.

-Configuring an HTTP Proxy #
+Configure an HTTP Proxy #

-On the worker machine, please open /etc/default/travis-worker in your editor and add the two lines from the example below.
-The value for TRAVIS_WORKER_DOCKER_API_VERSION depends on the installed Docker version.
+in your editor and add the two lines from the example below.
+The value for TRAVIS_WORKER_DOCKER_API_VERSION

 export TRAVIS_WORKER_DOCKER_HTTP_PROXY="<YOUR PROXY URL>"